-Water utility companies treat water in the water plants before distribution to residential customers.
-These companies use various water treatment processes to cleanse or sterilize large volumes.
-However, before the tap water reaches your home, it passes through a series of pipelines and therefore you are not certain if the water that arrives is really clean and hygienic.
-A dependable solution to ensure that your family only drinks and uses safe water is to install the best reverse osmosis system.
+Water utility companies treat water in water plants before distribution to residential customers.
+These companies use various water treatment processes to cleanse or sterilize large volumes of water.
+However, before the tap water reaches your home, it passes through a series of pipelines.
+Therefore, you cannot be certain that the water that arrives in your tap is really clean.
+To ensure that your family only drinks and uses safe water,the best solution is to install the best reverse osmosis system.

-A reverse osmosis system or RO is a technology that is used to remove the presence of contaminants, including the microscopic impurities, from the water.
-When the commercial water enters your point of use, a high-pressure pump will push the water through a semi-permeable membrane to produce a less concentrated solution.
+A reverse osmosis system or RO is a technology that is used to remove the presence of contaminants, including the microscopic impurities, from water.
+When commercial water enters your tap,, a high-pressure pump will push the water through a semi-permeable membrane to produce a less concentrated solution.

-Your water is almost free of contaminants, almost 95% to 99%, thereby making it safe for drinking and other home uses.
+Your water will be 95% to 99%, free of contaminants, making it safe for drinking and other household uses.
 During the purification process, all the unwanted substances are systematically collected and flushed away.
-The reverse osmosis system guarantees that only ‘clean’ water flows out of your faucets or outlets.
-The system is neither complex nor difficult to maintain.
-So if you desire clean water for drinking, bathing, cooking, and washing, then read on as this review will provide the valuable information you need.
+The reverse osmosis system guarantees that only clean water flows out of your faucets or outlets.
+The system is not complex or difficult to maintain.
+If you desire clean water for drinking, bathing, cooking, and washing, then read on because this review will provide the valuable information you need.

-Reverse osmosis (RO) is an accepted technology that has been around since the 60s.
-This special type of filtration process produces highly purified water for drinking.
-The system was used predominantly in many commercial applications like food and beverage processes, cosmetics and pharmaceutical production among others.
+Reverse osmosis is a technology that has been around since the 1960s.
+This special filtration process produces highly purified water for drinking.
+The system was initially used predominantly for many commercial applications like food and beverage processes, cosmetics and pharmaceutical production among others.

-However, the rise of toxicity levels from the source or in the water plants makes it imperative for the installation of reverse osmosis systems in households.
-When water is released from the water plant, the pipes along the way may be plagued with harmful contaminants.
-The contaminants will then hitch a ride and be carried away by the flowing water.
-The dirtied water eventually ends up in your house.
+Now, the rise of toxicity levels from water sources and water plants makes it necessary for households to install reverse osmosis systems.
+When water is released from the water plant, the pipes that carry the water to your house may be plagued with harmful contaminants.
+The contaminants then hitch a ride with the flowing water and dirties the water that comes out of your tap..
 If you do not have protection, you open up your family to potentially dangerous health risks.

 What are the harmful contaminants in water?